8.14.2005

 On July 25th, 2005 I called my internist to see if they could squeeze me in that day.
 It was a Monday, and the day before I had experienced some odd blurred vision and a headache, along with just generally feeling out of shape for the last month or so.
 They told me that they couldn’t move up the general checkup appointment I had for the following week – but they could fit me in at 2:15 pm just to see about what had happened over the weekend.
 It was actually the first time I had ever met this doctor, so he had little to go off of as far as my medical history went.
 Despite that, he was concerned enough with my pale appearance (including almost white lips) and random leg bruises (that I couldn’t recall getting) to order a set of blood tests.
 I didn’t think much of it at the time, mostly expecting this to result in him telling me to get more sleep or eat more vegetables.

-The bone marrow biopsy was done on Wednesday morning.
 Thursday afternoon the results came back.
 I did not have Leukemia.
-I have Aplastic Anemia.
+I had Aplastic Anemia.
 As I write this, that diagnosis was 17 days ago.
 I spent 10 days in the hospital, 4 of which were devoted to my chemotherapy – ATG (Antithymocyte Globulin).
 Now I’m back at my apartment, continuing drug therapy (Methylprednisolone and Cyclosporine) and returning to the hospital’s cancer center several times a week for blood tests and transfusions as needed.
 How much more do I have to go?
 Weeks?
 Months?
 Years?
 Will this treatment need to be repeated?
 What about transplant?
 These are only a few of the questions I don’t have answers for.
-With time I hope to research and answer what I can, and minimize those questions for which modern medicine does not yet seem to have an answer.
+I hope that with time I will find the answers to some of these questions, and learn to not worry so much about the ones I can't answer.

 UPDATE 3/17/2010: I now have a copy of my medical records.
 These are results from my first CBC & Platelets upon admittance to SJMMC.
 Click image to enlarge it.